 In our June 15 model update, we incorporated the concept of undetected deaths to better estimate the number of true infections in the early stages of the pandemic.
 In the first weeks of the pandemic for each region, we assume a significant percentage of deaths will be undetected/unreported due to a lack of testing.
 We assume that this percentage will decrease over time until it reaches a negligible amount.
 So if there are 100 true deaths and 20% are undetected, then only 80 deaths will be reported/projected.
 While it is possible that the undetected deaths ratio may be higher, the exact value does not signficantly affect our projections.

-For more reporting of the concept of “excess deaths”, consult the New York Times, Financial Times, or The Economist.
+For further analysis of “excess deaths”, see official CDC data, reporting by The New York Times, Financial Times, or The Economist.

 Back to Top

 We want to be as clear as possible regarding what our model can and cannot do.
 While we try our best to make accurate projections, no model is perfect.
 Here we present some of the known limitations of our model.

 A model is only as good as the data we feed it.
 If the data is not accurate, then it would be difficult to make accurate projections downstream.
 We only use official reported deaths in our modeling.